150 pollution hotspots identified in Delhi: Gopal Rai

 Most of the complaints are related to the municipal corporations, Delhi Development Authority and the Public Works Department, he said.

-"We have also identified 150 pollution hotspots in Delhi based on the complaints received on the app.
+"We have also identified 150 pollution hotspots in Delhi based on the complaints received on the app in the last one year.
 Maximum complaints have been received from these areas," Rai said.

+"We will closely monitor these 150 pollution hotspots and take preventive action with the help departments and officials concerned," he added.

+An official said more hotspots could emerge based on the ongoing analysis of the complaints.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)